-- Efforts that address health issues of high incidence in our communities.
+- Address health issues of high incidence or among high-risk populations.

-- The reduction of gaps in service and improving access to care.
+- Reduce gaps in service and improve access to healthcare.

-- Services that address the needs of the medically vulnerable and consider the continuum of care.
+- Provide services that address the needs of the medically vulnerable and consider the continuum of care.

-- Support efforts based on best-practices, with measurable and practical outcome evidence.
+- Are based on best-practices, with measurable and practical outcome evidence.

-- Encourage partnerships between faith-based organizations and health agencies.
+- Collaborate and partner with faith-based organizations and health agencies.

-- Facilitate knowledge sharing within the Foundation community, the nonprofit community, and the greater community.
+- Share knowledge within the nonprofit community and among the greater community.

 - Grants must be for use within at least one of the following Texas counties: